-There are currently 24 Local Groups supported by ANTaR Victoria.
-If you want to find out about how to help in your area, what's happening around, and the supporting role of these groups check out the closest group to you!
+Below are the list of local groups in the Reconciliation Network.
+The Network is supported by Reconciliation Victoria and ANTaR Victoria, with meetings three times annually to discuss statewide actions and news of Reconciliation.
+If you want to find out about how to help in your area, what's happening around, and the supporting role of these groups check out the closest one to you!

 Each is governed uniquely, with differing relations to local councils and Traditional Owners of Country, reflecting the vast identities, challenges, and perspectives around Victoria.

 Current focus: The community-led push to change the name of the McMillan electorate was successful.
 There is now a local push to have the electorate renamed and Aboriginal name.
 The name is undecided.